 To achieve the desired egg temperature, the incubator temperature has to be lowered step by step during incubation until day 16.
 From that moment on the heat production is only slightly increasing until internal pipping and therefore the machine temperature can be kept constant.

-In general the overall temperature should decline from day 0 until day 16 by 1.0–1.8 °F. The decrease has to be higher the more heat is produced by the embryos (Egg size depends on the breed, body weight, light program and nutrition, fertility, oxygen availability), the lower the air speed (incubator model) and the lower the heat capacity of the air is (humidity).
-The starting setpoint is mainly determined by the design of the incubator, which means the air flow inside of the machine, the position of the They need a calibration due to the dust in the farm can be broken. and the way of calibration.
+In general the overall temperature should decline from day 0 until day 16 by 1.0–1.8 °F. The decrease has to be higher the more heat is produced by the embryos (egg size, fertility, oxygen availability), the lower the air speed (incubator model) and the lower the heat capacity of the air is (humidity).
+The starting setpoint is mainly determined by the design of the incubator, which means the air flow inside of the machine, the position of the sensors and the way of calibration.
 There are setters on the market which require a setpoint of 99.6 °F to achieve an average egg temperature of 100 °F and others need to be set at 100.6 °F.

 Therefore it is at this point impossible to give a detailed recommendation for an incubation program that works with every equipment available and performs well under the individual conditions of each hatchery.
 Please seek the advice of your manufacturer and don‘t hesitate to contact also our technical service department to ask for our experience with your incubator model.
 There is a proposal for an incubation program, experienced with conventional single stage Petersime equipment, in the appendix of the guide.